 Contents

-Harpa major, common name large harp,[1] or major harp,[2] is a species of large predatory sea snail, a marine gastropod mollusks in the family Harpidae, the harp snails and their allies.[1]
+Harpa major, commonly known by the English vernacular names large harp,[1] or alternatively as the major harp,[2] is a notable species of large predatory sea snail.
+These fascinating marine gastropod mollusks belong to the family Harpidae, a group collectively known as the harp snails and their close allies.[1]

 Description